On the differential geometry of numerical schemes and weak solutions of functional equations: Cauchy diffeology and smooth numerical schemes

 This example gives a first motivation for the following theorem:

-\begin{Proposition} Let $(X,\p_X)$ and $(Y,\p_Y)$ be a diffeological vector spaces, such that $X \subset Y$ with smooth inclusion, and such that $Y$ is equipped with a translation-invariant metric which generates a topology $\tau$ which is weaker than its $D-$topology.
-Assue also that $X$ is dense in $Y$ for $\tau.$ Then $(\mcc(X), \p_\mcc)$ is a diffeological vector space. \end{Proposition}
+\begin{Proposition} Let $(X,\p_X)$ and $(Y,\p_Y)$ be diffeological vector spaces, such that $X \subset Y$ with smooth inclusion, and such that $Y$ is equipped with a translation-invariant metric which generates a topology $\tau$ which is weaker than its $D-$topology.
+Assume also that $X$ is dense in $Y$ for $\tau.$ Then $(\mcc(X), \p_\mcc)$ is a diffeological vector space. \end{Proposition}